The Best New Year's Resolution is to Drink Water

 How you can jumpstart the New Year with water

-I’m here to tell you that not only are these goals achievable, but you can take big steps in the right direction to accomplish all of them just by focusing on one thing – drinking more water.
+I’m here to tell you that not only are these goals achievable in 2019, but you can take big steps in the right direction to accomplish all of them just by focusing on one thing – drinking more water.

 Everyone knows that hydration is essential to being healthy, but it’s hard to comprehend the extent to which water benefits your body.
 Worry not; becoming the “new you” for next year is closer than you think.